minagawah/cra-ts-emotion-tailwind-solution/README.md

 and
 [tailwindcss](https://tailwindcss.com/)
 working, is to use `PostCSS plugin`.
-**Although this is much easier approach, if you are planning to perform Jest tests, then it won't allow you.**
+**Although this is much easier, if you are planning to run Jest testings, it just does not work.**
-If such the case, you need
+For Jest to work, you need to go with another approach which is
 [2-3 Using 'babel-plugin-macros'](#what-macro).

-OK.
-Here's the PostCSS plugin approach.
+Here's the first approach using PostCSS.
-All you need is to configure `config-overrides.js`, and you are using *addPostcssPlugins*:
+All you need is `config-overrides.js` to use *addPostcssPlugins*:

 #### # `./config-overrides.js`